-In the exhibition Model Collapse, Maria Mavropoulou explores parallels between the human brain and artificial intelligence in terms of their decay process.
+In the exhibition Model Collapse: Love you, bye, Maria Mavropoulou explores parallels between the human brain and artificial intelligence in terms of their decay process.
 The gradual loss of memories, as it manifests in cases of dementia or Alzheimer’s, is compared to the phenomenon of model collapse in artificial intelligence, where models are fed back with the data they’ve produced, leading to errors.

 Following research on patients in the early stages of dementia, the artist documents personal stories and objects associated with their memories while conversing with artificial intelligence applications to comment on the distance between an individual’s contradictory subjectivity and the supposed objectivity of AI models’ data.